How to Wire a Doorbell: A Step-by-Step Guide for Beginners

 Gathering Tools and Materials

-Ensure you have all the necessary tools and materials before starting the installation.
+Before you start your installation, make sure you have all the necessary tools and materials ready.

 Tools